Iamouma/monty/README.md

-monty Stacks LIFO and FIFO
+Monty Stacks LIFO and FIFO